By: Selina Bieber, Regional Director for Turkey and MENA at GoDaddy EMEA

 9. Carry the momentum through to Christmas and beyond

-While it’s great to ship a lot of product and rack up some revenue on a big day like Black Friday, you could also use it as an opportunity to build momentum for the months to come.
-Think about using promoting discount vouchers or free delivery offers for future orders to help get people to return to your website.
+While it’s great to ship a lot of products and rack up some revenue on a big day like Black Friday, you could also use it as an opportunity to build momentum for the months to come.
+Think about promoting discount vouchers or free delivery offers for future orders to help get people to return to your website.
 And if appropriate, follow up via email to find out how they’re enjoying their Black Friday purchase.